-Request for sealed quotation
+51. Request for sealed quotation

-51.-(1) A procuring entity may request sealed quotations for goods or services of minor value for-

-- (a) readily available goods or technical services that are not specially produced or provided to the particular specifications of the procuring entity; - (b) a procurement made on the basis of price and other price-related factors; - (c) a procurement where it is not necessary to conduct discussions with the tenderer about the tender; or - (d) a procurement where there is a reasonable expectation of receiving more than one quotation.
+- (1) A procuring entity may request sealed quotations for goods, works or services of minor value for - - (a) readily available goods or services that are not specially produced or provided to the particular specifications of the procuring entity; (Amended by Act 13 of 2020) - (b) a procurement made on the basis of price and other price-related factors; - (c) a procurement where it is not necessary to conduct discussions with the tenderer about the tender; or - (d) a procurement where there is a reasonable expectation of receiving more than one quotation.

-(2) A sealed quotation shall be requested in writing by the procuring entity from not less than three tenderers, unless goods are not available from three suppliers.

-(3) The request must contain a clear statement of the requirements of the procuring entity as to -

-- (a) the quality;

-- (b) the quantity;

-- (c) the term and time of delivery; and

-- (d) other special requirements, together with such other prescribed information.

-(4) Each tenderer may submit one sealed quotation, which may not be altered or negotiated.

-(5) After the closing time for the submission of sealed quotations, the accounting officer shall open the sealed quotations.

-(6) The accounting officer shall select the successful quotation on the basis of the highest ranking quotation.
+- (2) A sealed quotation shall be requested in writing by the procuring entity from not less than 3 tenderers, unless goods, works or services are not available from 3 suppliers.
+(Amended by Act 13 of 2020) - (3) The request must contain a clear statement of the requirements of the procuring entity as to - - (a) the quality; - (b) the quantity; - (c) the term and time of delivery; and - (d) other special requirements, together with such other prescribed information. - (4) Each tenderer may submit one sealed quotation, which may not be altered or negotiated. - (5) After the closing time for the submission of sealed quotations, the accounting officer shall open the sealed quotations. - (6) The accounting officer shall select the successful quotation on the basis of the lowest priced quotation.
+(Amended by Act 13 of 2020)

-Direct public procurement
+52. Direct public procurement

-52.-(1) The Minister may use direct public procurement -
+(1) The Minister may issue directions for the procurement of goods, services and works by direct public procurement on the following grounds -

-- (a) where only one supplier has the exclusive right to manufacture the goods, carry out the works, or perform the services to be procured, and no suitable alternative is available; - (b) where additional deliveries of goods by the original supplier which are intended either as partial replacement or extension for existing goods, services, or installations and where a change of supplier would compel the procuring entity to procure equipment or services not meeting requirements of inter-changeability with already existing equipment or service; - (c) where additional works, which were not included in the initial public procurement contract have, through unforeseeable circumstances, become necessary and the separation of the additional works from the initial public procurement contract would be difficult for technical or economic reasons; - (d) where goods or services are supplied for the Constituency Development Programme or any other programme designated by Cabinet, by order published in the Gazette; - (e) where the nature of the procurement requirement necessitates that a particular person be selected due to unique qualifications; - (f) where the procurement requirement is for a professional service and time constraints make the use of any other procurement procedure impractical; - (g) where continuity of the procurement requirement is essential to meet the objectives of the public procurement; or - (h) where infrastructure is in urgent need of repair.
+- (a) where only one supplier has the exclusive right to manufacture the goods, carry out the works, or perform the services to be procured, and no suitable alternative is available: - (b) where additional deliveries of goods by the original supplier which are intended either as partial replacement or extension for existing goods, services, or installations and where a change of supplier would compel the procuring entity to procure equipment or services not meeting requirements of inter-changeability with already existing equipment or service; - (c) where additional works, which were not included in the initial public procurement contract have, through unforeseeable circumstances, become necessary and the separation of the additional works from the initial public procurement contract would be difficult for technical or economic reasons; - (d) (Deleted by Act 13 of 2020) - (e) (Deleted by Act 13 of 2020) - (f) (Deleted by Act 13 of 2020) - (g) where continuity of the procurement requirement is essential to meet the objectives of the public procurement; or - (h) (Deleted by Act 13 of 2020)